-The overall prioritization results indicate that use near-term alternatives includes Alternatives A (groundwater infiltration and injection), B (green streets), D (private use), and E (treatment wetlands).
-These alternatives are scored higher because of the higher potential regional volumes, lower cost per volumes and less constraints for implementation.
-Those alternatives that are scored lower and are further out in the longer term side of the feasibility timeline, have higher cost per volume and a greater number of constraints.
-Because cost is a weighted factor, alternatives with higher cost per volume will be weighted more negatively and receive lower scores.
+The overall prioritization results indicate that near-term use alternatives include Alternatives A (groundwater infiltration through injection), B (infiltration for hydrology, including green streets), D (private use), and E (treatment wetlands).
+These alternatives score higher because of the higher potential regional volumes, lower cost per volumes, and less constraints for implementation.
+Those alternatives that are scored lower and are on the longer-term side of the feasibility timeline, have higher cost per volume and a greater number of constraints.
 The natural treatment systems that restore natural hydrology (Alternative E) had the highest score due to the higher regional volumes and lower cost per volume.
-This is due to the use of dry weather flows that measurably increase total annual volume used that decrease the cost per volume.
-The addition of dry weather flows to other alternatives would have similar effects in reducing unt volume costs.
+This is due to the use of dry weather flows that measurably increase total annual volume, which decreases the cost per volume.
+The addition of dry weather flows to other alternatives would have similar effects in reducing unit volume costs.

-From an implementation approach standpoint, alternatives that are scored for nearer term feasibility should be prioritization for implementation.
-Whereas, those alternatives that are scored for longer term feasibility should focus available resources on overcoming the constraints that can move these alternatives to a nearer term position on the feasibility timeline.
-The following discussion provides a summary of the prioritization results that provide a framework for managers to develop an implementation approach to program and project level planning of stormwater capture and use opportunities.
-The discussion focuses on the identified constraints and opportunities summarized in Table 6 that provide managers with a tool for planning purposes.
+From an implementation approach standpoint, alternatives that are scored for nearer-term feasibility should be prioritization for implementation.
+Conversely, those alternatives that are scored for longer-term feasibility should focus available resources on overcoming the constraints holding back these alternatives from a nearer-term position on the feasibility timeline.
+The following discussion provides a summary of the prioritization results and provides a framework for managers to develop an implementation approach to program- and project-level planning of stormwater capture and use opportunities.
+The discussion focuses on the identified constraints and opportunities summarized in Tables 6 and 7, which provide managers with a tool for planning purposes.

-TABLE 7 TOTAL FEASIBILITY SCORE BY ALTERNATIVE
+TABLE 8 TOTAL FEASIBILITY SCORE BY ALTERNATIVE